shabohin/photo-tags/docs/development.md

     - Document service responsibilities and interactions

 7. Integrate with CI/CD pipeline:
-    - Add to matrix configuration in .github/workflows/ci.yml
+    - Update scripts/lint.sh and scripts/test.sh to include the new service
-    - Add to GO_MODULES array in scripts/pre-commit
+    - Update scripts/pre-commit to include the new service
-    - Update scripts/lint.sh to include the new service
+    - No changes needed to CI workflow file as it uses make commands

 ### Debugging Tips